 Thank you for being a Good Samaritan!

 Unfortunately, we're not set up to shelter strays.
 We are foster-based, and do not have a central facility in which to hold or care for stray dogs.
-It's possible this dog belongs to someone and it's just lost.
+If you are not able to safely keep the dog for a short period of time, you will need to call animal control, and ask them for help.
+Remember, it's possible this dog belongs to someone and it's just lost.

 - Description of personality